imkulwant/design-patterns/decorator/README.md

 ## The Decorator Pattern

+- This pattern allows adding new behaviors to objects dynamically by placing them inside special wrapper objects called decorators.
-- This pattern allows us to add new behaviors/functionalities to an object without modifying its structure.
+- It is particularly useful for adding new functionality to an object without modifying its structure, adhering to the Open-Closed Principle.
-- **Purpose**: To extend the functionality of an object without modifying its structure.
+- **Purpose**: To extend the functionality of classes without modifying their existing code.
 - **Use Cases**: Ideal for adding optional features or behaviors at runtime, avoiding subclass explosion, and adhering to the Open-Closed Principle.